2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

 - `subscription_id`: Azure subscription ID to create resources in.
   Should be the id, rather than display name of the project.
-- `resourcegroup_name`: The name of the Resource Group that the cluster and other resources will be deployed into.
+- `resourcegroup_name`: The name of the Resource Group to be created by terraform, where the cluster and other resources will be deployed into.
-- `global_container_registry_name`: The name of an Azure Container Registry to use for our image.
+- `global_container_registry_name`: The name of an Azure Container Registry to be created by terraform to use for our image.
   This must be unique across all of Azure.
   You can use the following [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) command to check your desired name is available: